-The ability for the multistakeholder community to require, and if necessary after substantial opportunities for remediation, the selection of a new operator for the IANA Functions as they relate to names.
+The ability for the multistakeholder community to require, if necessary after substantial opportunities for remediation, the selection of a new operator for the IANA Functions as they relate to names.

 While this proposal originates from within the names community, it anticipates that, for reasons of coherence of the IANA function and overall operational logistics, all of the IANA functions will be transferred to PTI.
-However, it is not clear at the time of writing whether the other operational communities will undertake to contract directly with PTI (similar to the manner in which this response envisages ICANN will do), or whether those communities would have a contract with ICANN.
-If the other operational communities contract directly with PTI, then those communities would need to determine the terms of their contract with PTI for the support of their respective functions.
-On the other hand, if the other operational communities enter into a contract with ICANN, then ICANN would need to subcontract the performance of the functions to PTI.
+However, it is not clear at the time of writing whether the other operational communities will undertake to contract directly with PTI (similar to the manner in which this response envisages ICANN will do), or whether those communities will have a contract with ICANN.
+If the other operational communities contract directly with PTI, then those communities will need to determine the terms of their contract with PTI for the support of their respective functions.
+On the other hand, if the other operational communities enter into a contract with ICANN, then ICANN will need to subcontract the performance of the functions to PTI.
 Which of these approaches is followed by the other operational communities is not relevant for the purposes of the present proposal, so long as those details are not inconsistent with this proposal.
 In any case, the arrangements for the non-names IANA functions are out of scope for this document except to the extent they impinge directly on the names functions.
-The CWG-Stewardship has also agreed that approval of all changes to the content of the Root Zone would no longer need authorization (as is currently the case) and that external communications and reporting would no longer need external approval post-transition.
+The CWG-Stewardship has also agreed that approval of all changes to the content of the Root Zone will no longer need authorization (as is currently the case) and that external communications and reporting will no longer need external approval post-transition.
 This final proposal attempts to meet all of the above requirements by:

-Creating PTI, a separate legal entity that would be an affiliate controlled by ICANN.
+Creating PTI, a separate legal entity that will be an affiliate controlled by ICANN.
 The creation of PTI ensures both functional and legal separation within the ICANN organization.

-Establishing a contract between PTI and ICANN that would grant PTI the rights to act as the IFO, and set out the rights and obligations of PTI and ICANN.
+Establishing a contract between PTI and ICANN that will grant PTI the rights to act as the IFO, and set out the rights and obligations of PTI and ICANN.

 Establishing the CSC that is responsible for monitoring IFO performance according to contractual requirements and service level expectations, resolving issues directly with the IFO or escalating them if they cannot be resolved.